 200g (7oz) milk chocolate or 50g (2oz) milk, dark and white chocolate, broken into pieces for dipping

-2.Sift the flour .
-Add the sugar and butter and blend in a food processor or else rub between your fingertips until the mixture resembles bread crumbs.
+2.Sift the flour into a bowl.
+Add the sugar and butter and either blend in a food processor or rub between your fingertips until the mixture resembles bread crumbs.
 Add the egg and the vanilla and blend again or mix together with your hands, until the mixture comes together as a firm dough.